yonatan895/Parameter/README.md

 - User registration and login
 - Post messages and view a personal feed
 - Artificial traffic generator on the backend
-- Uses Postgres, Redis, Kafka and Minio
+- Uses Postgres, Redis, Kafka (running in KRaft mode) and Minio

 ## Requirements
 - [Go](https://golang.org/) 1.20+